Improved Combinatorial Approximations for Weighted Correlation Clustering: Introduction

 \subsection{Related works}

 Correlation clustering was first introduced by \cite{Bansal04}.
 They showed that the decision version of this problem is NP-complete.
 Furthermore, they designed a constant factor approximation algorithm and a PTAS for the maximization version of this problem.
 In the maximization problem, the goal is to find a clustering that maximizes the number of pairs of similar vertices inside the same cluster and different pairs in different clusters.
 However, the story is different for the minimization version.
-In the rest of this paper, we meant the minimization version whenever we refer to this problem.
+In the remainder of this paper, any reference to this problem specifically refers to the minimization version.

-\cite{DEMAINE} showed that the weighted correlation clustering when the instance's graph is not complete is APX-hard (it does not have a PTAS unless $P=NP$) and gave a $O(\log n)$-approximation algorithm for this problem.
+\cite{DEMAINE} showed that the weighted correlation clustering when the instance's graph is not complete is APX-hard (it does not have a PTAS unless P=NP) and gave a $O(\log n)$-approximation algorithm for this problem.